MyoRobotics/MyoRobotics-Documentation/source/Electronics/ElectronicsAndEmbeddedSubsystemSummary.rst

 MYO-Ganglion
 ============

-The MYO-Ganglion comprises three printed circuit boards (PCB) that are mounted on a carrier that can be clipped onto a medium-size MYO-Bone (:numref:`EAESS_her-figure`).
+The MYO-Ganglion comprises three printed circuit boards (PCB).
+The PCBs of this set are linked using 2 ribbon cables, the ganglion is powered with up to 24V from simple stripped wires and there are 2 sets of Flexray connectors to connect to the FlexrayBus and daisy-chain other devices: (:numref:`EAESS_her-figure`).

+The ganglion can be mounted in 3 different ways:

+- 'MyoRobotics carrier' for the MyoBone - see (:numref:`EAESS_her-figure`)
+- 'Ganglion stack' (:numref:`EAESS_g-stack`)
+- 'Ganglion mount' 'spider' (:numref:`EAESS_g-mount`)

 The centre board features the main floating-point processor, the TMS570LS20216 from Texas Instruments running at 140MHz.
 Adjacent to the processor board are the power supply and distribution boards, respectively.